 Addressing security issues in higher ed is about more than technology

-Mark Relf, senior security analyst with Collegis Education, shared that he is often asked about data security.
-He noted that while colleges and universities are clearly concerned about the rise in higher ed data breaches, he worries that there is a misperception that an organization needs only software to protect its data.
+With heightened awareness around higher education data security and privacy risks, Relf is often asked about how to prevent cyberattacks.
+He notes that while colleges and universities are clearly concerned about the rise in higher ed data breaches, he worries there is a misperception that an institution needs only software to protect its data.

 - Change passwords at least every six months.

-- Don’t use the same password for multiple accounts.
+- Don’t use the same password for multiple accounts

-- Never open attachments or click on links from unknown senders.
+- Never open attachments or click on links from unknown senders

-- Teach employees to verify all requests for sensitive information or funds.
+- Teach employees to verify all requests for sensitive information or funds

 When you consider that the cost of a security breach can easily run into six figures or more, no properly authorized information requestor should object to a safety check.
-Another good safety measure is to implement a multi-step verification processes in which final authorization of a request must come from a variety of independent sources.
+Another good security measure is to implement a multi-step verification process in which authorization of a request must come from a variety of independent sources.

 Employee habits and processes are critical to preventing a data breach.
-Teach your employees how to be vigilant.
-Teach them good habits, and encourage them to report unusual requests immediately.
-As with organizational cultures that support an environment of physical security, employees who have been taught how to recognize and respond to warning signs can be a powerful force for preventing a crisis.
+Teach your employees and students how to be vigilant.
+Teach them good habits and encourage them to report unusual requests immediately.
+As with organizational cultures that support an environment of physical security, employees and students who have been taught how to recognize and respond to warning signs can be a powerful force for preventing a crisis.